 Decanting wine is simply the process of adding air to your wine, which helps to enhance the aromas, giving you the best experience when drinking.
 The easiest way to do this is to pour the wine from its bottle into a jug.
 You can get special decanters which are specifically designed for use with wine, and are traditionally bowl-shaped, with a long, tapered neck for pouring.

 When decanting wine, you should pour it slowly into the decanter.
 Any sediment that may be at the bottom of the bottle will then stay there, giving you a clear wine to enjoy.
-The wine being poured slowly also increases the amount of oxygen it comes into contact with, opening up its flavours and aromas as much as possible.
+Pouring your wine slowly also increases the amount of oxygen it comes into contact with, opening up its flavours and aromas as much as possible.

 Some people choose to double decant, which simply means pouring the wine back into the (rinsed) bottle, or into another decanter.
 This adds even more oxygen to the wine, getting the aromas out even more fully.
 Try this if you find that your wine needs something extra after a single decant.